DKarimi90/movie-front/README.md

 # Project Title
-React-Rails Frontend App
+Documentary Movie React-App

 # Project Description
 This project showcases my skills in user authentication and Tailwind CSS within the context of a React-Rails application.
 The app leverages various technologies, including JavaScript, CSS, Tailwind, Ruby on Rails, Git, and React.

 # Table of Contents
-Project Setup
+- Project Setup
-Required Installations
+- Required Installations
-Technologies Used
+- Technologies Used
-How to Run the Project
+- How to Run the Project
-Author
+- Author

 # Project Setup
 This project is a React frontend for a React-Rails application.
 It focuses on implementing user authentication and styling with Tailwind CSS.
 The backend of the application is built using Ruby on Rails.